jsinkers/notes/_notebooks/smd/04_summary.md

 - __Design:__ conceptual solution that meets the requirements of the problem
 - __OO Software Design:__ defining software objects and their collaboration

-### OO Implementation

-- __Implementation:__ concrete solution that meets the requirements of the problem
-- __OO Software Implementation:__ implementation in OO languages and technologies

 ### Input Artifacts to OO design

 - __Use case text__ describes functional requirements that design models must realise